Dreyse needle gun: History

 After the Prussian army received a 25% increase in funding and was reformed by Wilhelm I, Albrecht von Roon and Helmuth von Moltke the Elder from 1859 to 1863, the Dreyse needle gun played an important role in the Austro-Prussian victory in the Second Schleswig War against Denmark in 1864.
-The introduction of cast steel barrels made industrial mass production of the weapon a reality in the early 1860s.
+The introduction of cast steel barrels made industrial mass production of the weapon possible in the early 1860s.
 The new 1862 model and the enhanced M/55 ammunition type expedited the use and widespread adoption of the weapon in the 1860s.
 The success of German private industry in delivering the necessary amount of armaments for the army marked the definite end of government-owned army workshops.
-The Prussian Army infantry had 270,000 Dreyse needle guns by the outbreak of the decisive Austro-Prussian War in 1866.
+The Prussian Army infantry had 270,000 Dreyse needle guns by the outbreak of the Austro-Prussian War in 1866.
 The employment of the needle-gun changed military tactics in the 19th century, as a Prussian soldier could fire five (or more) shots, even while lying on the ground, in the time that it took his Austrian muzzle-loading counterpart to reload while standing.
 Production was ramped up after the war against Austria and when the Franco-Prussian War broke out in 1870, the Prussian Army had 1,150,000 needle guns in its inventory.
-The success of the design spurred subsequent developments in firearms technology and, before the start of the Franco-Prussian War of 1870–71, the French introduced the Chassepot rifle.
-The Prussians and their allies won the war, but the Chassepot proved superior to the needle-gun in every way.

 In 1867, Romania purchased 20,000 rifles and 11,000 carbines from the Prussian government.
 These were used to great effect in the Romanian War of Independence.

 Sometime in the late 1860s, Japan acquired an unknown number of Model 1862 rifles and bayonets.
 These were marked with the imperial chrysanthemum stamp.
 China also acquired Dreyse rifles for the modernisation of their armed forces.